Tiffany-Bergett/Data_projects_TripleTen/SuperStore Returns/README.md

 4. There are several customers who have a return rate of 100%.
 5. Each state had different rates of return for different sub-categories.
 6. Orders made throughout the year had higher return rates depending on the month.
-7. Return rates do not correlate with the amount of product sold, some of the lowest selling products had a return rate of 100%.
+7. Return rates do not correlate with the amount of product sold, some of the lowest-selling products had a return rate of 100%.

 ### Notes for Reviewer:
 As requested I provided 3 potential LoFi mockups and a template image of the dashboard with empty containers in the ZIP file and a stories draft in the Tableau file.